mosip/documentation/docs/customisation/ui-customisation.md

 }
 ```

-To change the color of AddId Button Text and Background:
+To change the color of `AddId`button text and background:

 ![Image](./_images/add-id-button.png)